 The look of shock on his face confirmed more than just my suspicion that Sam and Chester were connected to each other.
 My story was starting to make me sick.
 He hesitated and cast a fearful look around the room.
 The break in eye contact was all it took for my survival instincts to kick back in.
 I sprayed BrighTone in his eyes, and he instantly screamed in agony.
 Since he was naked I had a clear shot at his nuts.
 And since I also seemed to have control of my body again, I gave them a good kick.
-When he fell to his hands and knees, I fished a caustic solvent out of my satchel and dumped it on his butthole, which was pointed up to the ceiling.
-I knew from my nursing days, that anal tissue was a bitch to ReGro.

 After that, the sound that came out of me, as I ran for my life, reminded me of the way Alvin from the Chipmunks laughed when he did something particularly bad to his dad Dave.
 I couldn’t understand why I was laughing when I didn’t really feel the humor in the situation at all.
 It wasn’t until I got to the door, which I hoped the caretaker was standing behind, that I started screaming.
 I just started banging on the door until my hand hurt.
 The panic attack that hit me was so profound that I eventually started to feel my consciousness fading.
-The last scream I heard from my lips before the darkness hit was “Daddy!
+The last scream I heard from my lips before the darkness hit was the word “Daddy!”